meispi/DS-Algos/README.md

-# AI-algos
+# DS-Algos
-All the basic Artificial Intelligence algorithms
+All the basic algorithms